kmohebbizadeh/AML-for-Image-Analysis-Iris-Recognition/README.md

 ### Peer Evaluation

 Both of us worked on every function and script of the project together in a peer-programming manner.
-We feel as if there was equal contribution across the board.
+While some functions Kiyan contributed more (localization) and others Ethan contributed more (feature extraction), overall we feel as if there was equal contribution across the board.